 The sea front

-Coats of arms of Pope Alexander VI
+Castel Sant'Angelo: coats of arms of Pope Alexander VI

-Originally the tomb of Emperor Hadrian (Mole Adriana), it became one of the fortresses of Rome during medieval times (another one was the Colosseum) and eventually the fortress of the Pope, due to its proximity to the Vatican.
+Originally the tomb of Emperor Hadrian (Mole Adriana), it became one of the fortresses of Rome during medieval times and eventually the fortress of the Pope, due to its proximity to the Vatican.
 A direct link (il Passetto) allowed the pope to seek refuge here.
 Alexander VI was one of the Popes who most contributed to the reinforcement and embellishment of the fortress.
-However his coat of arms on the exterior of the building was erased by the French troops in the early XIXth century.
+However his coat of arms on the exterior of the building was erased by French troops in the early XIXth century.
 So to see the Borgia's heifer (the cow shown in his coat of arms) one has to go inside the building (now a museum) where several of his coats of arms are displayed.